4.03 Employment of Part-time Personnel - Updated 3/4/15See version history

-A part-time teaching employee may, with dean's written approval, carry a full teaching load for one term based on institutional needs.
-Any extension of the full teaching load beyond one term must receive written authorization of the Vice President for Instruction.
+A part-time teaching employee may, with the dean's written approval, carry a full teaching load for one term based on institutional needs.
+Any extension of the full teaching load beyond one term must receive written authorization of the Vice President for Learning and Workforce Development.

 C. Posting of a Vacancy